ayoublandolsi/Portfolio_Frontend-/README.md

 ![Project Banner9](REDME/Screenshot_26-8-2024_193449_localhost.jpeg)

+## Important Notice

+This repository is protected.
+You are not allowed to download, use, or distribute the code in this repository without explicit permission from the repository owner.
+Please contact me at ayoublandolsie@gmail.com if you wish to use or contribute to this project.

 ## Description

 This project is a full-stack web application with a React frontend and a Laravel backend.
 The application allows users to create accounts, manage projects, provide feedback, and interact through a chat system similar to Messenger.
 Users can also comment on and like projects, and upload photos as part of their profile or project content.